Slashee-the-Cow/TabAntiWarpingReborn/README.md

 - There were a few post-processing scripts which I don't think Cura could access anyway, and didn't seem particularly useful, so I took those out.
 - There are so many changes the translation files would just completely not work, so I took them out.
 If you want to translate it, get in touch!
 ## Known Issues?
+- The notification system is ugly and primitive.
+Cura's built in notifications are pretty and smart.
+Except they seem to break things.
 - Changes settings related to support so it's not necessarily appropriate for models that need support.
 This is required to make sure the tabs don't become part of the model and are printed before it.
 - The *Remove All Tabs* button might not remove all the tabs any more, depending on what's happened since the tabs were created.